metagenlab/zDB/docs/methods/annotation.rst

     * Annotated genome assemblies integrated into ChlamDB were downloaded from GenBank_ (or RefSeq_ if the GenBank assembly was not annotated).
-    * Protein sequences were annotated based on data from muliple source databases and annotation softwares.
+    * Protein sequences were annotated based on data from multiple source databases and annotation softwares.
     * Protein sequences were clustered into orthologous groups (orthogroups) with OrthoFinder_.
         * An alignment and a phylogeny was reconstructed for each orthologous group.
     * The closest homologs of each protein were identified in RefSeq_ and SwissProt_
         * A phylogeny including the closest non-PVC homologs was reconstructed for each orthogroup
     * Data were then integrated into a custom SQL database derived from the bioSQL_ relational model.

 .. figure:: ../img/workflowV2.svg
     :figclass: align-center

-    **Figure 1:** Simplified annotation workflow.
+    **Figure 1**: Simplified annotation workflow.

 -----------------
 NextFlow pipeline